 - gunshot wounds

-According to the Mayo Clinic, hemorrhagic shock is the leading cause of death in people with traumatic injuries (MayoClinic).
+According to the National Trauma Institute, hemorrhagic shock is the second leading cause of death in people with traumatic injuries.
+Hemorrhagic shock is one of many kinds of medical shock, which are different from emotional (non-medical) shock.

-All symptoms of shock are life threatening and should be treated as a medical emergency.
-Internal bleeding symptoms may be hard to recognize until symptoms of shock appear.
-However, external hemorrhaging (bleeding) will be visible.
+All symptoms of shock are life-threatening and should be treated as a medical emergency.
 Symptoms of hemorrhagic shock may not appear immediately.
-Symptoms include:

 - blue lips and fingernails